 Judge yanks lead prosecutor off YNW Melly murder retrial

-FORT LAUDERDALE, Fla. — A Broward judge removed the lead prosecutor from the Jamell “YNW Melly” Demons double murder retrial Thursday, leaving the State Attorney’s Office with just a few days to replace her before jury selection must begin.
+FORT LAUDERDALE, Fla. — A Broward County judge removed the lead prosecutor from the Jamell “YNW Melly” Demons double murder retrial Thursday, leaving the state attorney’s office with just a few days to replace her before jury selection must begin.

 Assistant State Attorney Kristine Bradley has been listed as a witness for the defense and could be called to challenge the credibility of one of Demons’ chief accusers in the shooting deaths of fellow rappers Anthony “YNW Sakchaser” Williams and Christopher “YNW Juvy” Thomas.